fract4d/formulas/README.md

 Draws the Mandelbrot set.

-The intent is to provide an easy way for authors of fractal formulas to collaborate on and share formulas.
+The intent of this repository is to provide an easy way for authors of fractal formulas to collaborate on and share formulas.

+All formulas in the datasbase are MIT-licensed *except* those in the orgform directory.
+See [orgform/README.md](orgform/README.md) for more detail.